-City and property owner brought action against neighboring city, alleging its annexation of one-acre tract was void because tract was not contiguous or adjacent to neighboring city and portion of tract belonged to owner and had already been annexed into city.
+City and property owner brought action against neighboring city, alleging its annexation of one-acre tract was void because tract was not contiguous or adjacent to neighboring city and portion of tract

 Neighboring city counterclaimed.
 The Circuit Court dismissed city and owner's complaint for lack of standing, determined in the alternative that neighboring city failed to properly annex tract, and denied all parties' motions to reconsider.
 Parties cross-appealed.